 That’s it!
 Super easy and they turned out super cute!
 What do you think?

-Chores I selected for my nine and eleven year old includes sweeping, mopping, cleaning counters and tables, loading and unloading the dishwasher, cleaning microwave, organizing pantry, and finally hand washing pots & pans.
+My girls are now capable of sweeping, using a vacuum cleaner, cleaning counters and tables, loading and unloading the dishwasher, cleaning the microwave, organizing the food pantry, and finally hand washing pots & pans.

-It is important that I teach my kids household chores such as hand washing dishes or pots & pans.
-These are important life skills especially if they go off to college and their dorms or apartments may not have dishwashers.
-When my pots and pans cannot be washed in the dishwasher, my children will wash them by hand using my recommended choice of dishsoap, Palmolive.
+It is important that I teach my kids household chores.
+These are important life skills especially if they go off to college and live on their own.